deverl/oauth_tester/README.md

 ### Login

 After entering your credentials, you will see a **Login** button.
 Pressing the Login button will initiate the OAuth flow.
-After saving the state in the node app server, the browser will be redirected to the authorize URL at TSheets.
-You will see the standard TSheets OAuth screens.
+After saving the state in the node app server, the browser will be redirected to the authorize URL at Quickbooks Time.
+You will see the standard Quickbooks Time OAuth screens.
 Complete the login and control will be returned back to the OAuth tester app (to the handle\_oauth end point) where we will save the code and then display it on the app.

 ### Exchange Code For Token

-After the code is obtained from TSheets, it is displayed on the app.
+After the code is obtained from Quickbooks Time, it is displayed on the app.
 Normally, this step would be invisible to the user, but I wanted to visualize all of the steps in the process.
 Press the **Request Token** button to cause the app to exchange the code for an OAuth token.

 The token will look something like this: